What are bilirubin levels?

 Identifying hemolytic disorders

 When bilirubin levels remain high for a significant period, this can indicate liver diseases that affect bile excretion, such as hepatitis, cirrhosis, or biliary obstruction.
-It can also indicate conditions affecting the liver's ability for bilirubin metabolism.
+It can also indicate conditions affecting the liver's ability to process bilirubin.

-In newborns, measuring bilirubin levels is essential for detecting and managing neonatal jaundice, a common condition caused by the breakdown of excess red blood cells.
-Timely intervention can prevent potential complications, such as kernicterus (brain damage) (Bhutani & Wong, 2013).
+In newborns, jaundice occurs when there is an excessive buildup of bilirubin in the blood.
+Measuring bilirubin levels is essential for detecting and managing breast milk jaundice, a common condition caused by the breakdown of excess red blood cells.
+Timely intervention can prevent potential complications as jaundice occurs, such as kernicterus (brain damage) (Bhutani & Wong, 2013).

 Tracking treatment response